threema-ch/threema-android/README.md

 ## <a name="build-variants"></a>Build Variants

-**Consumer**
+**Private**

-There are currently the following product flavors relevant for the consumer version of Threema:
+There are currently the following product flavors relevant for the private version of Threema:

 | Flavor                 | Description                                    | License Checks |